 Mechanisms of Action: How Do Metformin and Semaglutide Work?

-Understanding how each drug works can explain why their weight loss effects differ so much.
+Understanding how each drug works can explain why its weight loss effects differ so much.

 Metformin – Improving Insulin Sensitivity (and More)